 The ITIL framework is based on five stages of the service lifecycle for service management.
 This document presents the processes and activities, organization and roles of EGI operations that conform to the ITIL best practices.
 For each of these stages this document presents the existing best practices adopted by the EGI Operations and identifies those processes that require further development.

-Purpose of this document is to present the current level of conformance of EGI operations to general best-practices, and in the medium-term to promote the systematic use of service management practices that are responsive, consistent and measurable, to enhance the quality of the services delivered.
+Purpose of this document is to present the current level of maturity of EGI operations with regard to the general bestpractices provided by ITIL, and in the medium-term to promote the systematic use of service management practices that are responsive, consistent and measurable, to enhance the quality of the services delivered.

 This document also presents the EGI Operations Service Catalogue, and the Service Units and related Business Units applicable to operations services.
 These structures will be used in the coming month to analyse the current sustainability of the operational services, to clarify the existing business model and to facilitate the definition of new ones according to the strategic plans defined by the EGI-InSPIRE Project Management Board and the EGI Council.